samueleamatowebsite/samueleamatowebsite.github.io/_posts/2025-06-04-why-i-use-a-dumbphone.md

 ---
-title: "Why I Use a Dumbphone in 2025 (and Why You Should Too)""
+title: "Why I Use a Dumbphone in 2025 (and Why You Should Too)"
 date: 2025-06-04
 ---